dimedis-gmbh/user-activity-monitoring/README.md

 > you can skip this step or come back to it later.

 All messages from the journal captured by Vector will have a 'host' field filled with the local short hostname.
 This is returned by the `hostname` command.
-The machine ID taken from `/etc/machine_id` will also be sent to the remote log. server.
+The machine ID taken from `/etc/machine_id` will also be sent to the central log server.

 However, these two values may not be sufficient to uniquely identify a host.
 Vector allows you to enrich the data sent to the central log server with additional fields.
 This enables you to add a unique identifier, such as an inventory